MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/performance-recommendations-for-unity.md

 #### Cache references

-It's best practice to cache references to all relevant components and GameObjects at initialization.
-This is because repeating function calls such as *[GetComponent\<T>()](https://docs.unity3d.com/ScriptReference/GameObject.GetComponent.html)* are more expensive relative to the memory cost to store a pointer.
-This also applies to the regularly used [Camera.main](https://docs.unity3d.com/ScriptReference/Camera-main.html). *Camera.main* just uses *[FindGameObjectsWithTag()](https://docs.unity3d.com/ScriptReference/GameObject.FindGameObjectsWithTag.html)* underneath, which expensively searches your scene graph for a camera object with the *"MainCamera"* tag.
+We recommend caching references to all relevant components and GameObjects at initialization because repeating function calls such as *[GetComponent\<T>()](https://docs.unity3d.com/ScriptReference/GameObject.GetComponent.html)* and [Camera.main](https://docs.unity3d.com/ScriptReference/Camera-main.html) are more expensive relative to the memory cost to store a pointer. . *Camera.main* just uses *[FindGameObjectsWithTag()](https://docs.unity3d.com/ScriptReference/GameObject.FindGameObjectsWithTag.html)* underneath, which expensively searches your scene graph for a camera object with the *"MainCamera"* tag.

 ```CS
 using UnityEngine;